ironhack-labs/lab-css-recipes-clone/README.md

   If you are stuck in your code and need help with how to solve the problem or where to start, you should take a step back and try to form a straightforward question about the specific issue you are facing.
 This will help you narrow down the problem and develop potential solutions.

-For example, is it a concept that you don't understand, or are you receiving an error message that you don't know how to fix?
-It is usually helpful to try to state the problem as clearly as possible, including any error messages you are receiving.
+For example, is it a concept you don't understand, or are you receiving an error message you don't know how to fix?
+It is usually helpful to state the problem as clearly as possible, including any error messages you receive.
 This can help you communicate the issue to others and potentially get help from classmates or online resources.

 Once you have a clear understanding of the problem, you will be able to start working toward the solution.